Lake Tekapo, New Zealand

 Getting There

-- By Whip: Whipping it to Lake Tekapo by car takes about three hours from either Christchurch or Queenstown.
+- By Whip: Whipping it to Lake Tekapo by car takes about three hours from Christchurch or Queenstown.
 It’s perfect for a kickin’ South Island car adventure.

 Getting Around